Contingencyplana/making_friends_0/planning/planning_as_play.md

-# Planning as Play — Making Friends AI

-This doctrine affirms the principle that in **Making Friends AI**,
-planning is not separate from play — it *is* play.
-Every chest, scroll, and round table card belongs inside the story.

 ---
 ## 1. Purpose
 - Declare that planning files are not mere admin tools.
 - Preserve immersion by treating planning as part of the narrative world.
 - Guard against the temptation of “ordinary planning” that hollows out the myth.
 - Provide a competitive edge: no other project dares to make planning itself a game.
 ---

 ## 2. Principles